AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 * **Draft** - When an author completes creating a course and saving it.
 At this state, course is not available yet for learners.
 * **Published** - When an author completes publishing a course.
 At this state, the course is available for learners to enroll.
 You can also edit a course at this state.
 * **Retired** - After publishing a course, an author can move it to a retired state if the author doesn't want the course to appear in course catalog for learners.
-* **Deleted** - A course under deleted state is when it is removed completely from the Adobe Captivate Prime application.
+* **Deleted** - A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
 Only authors can delete courses when they are in Draft or Retired states.

 ![](assets/typical-course-lifecycle.png)